DanEdens/dans-fastmcp-server-template/DOCKER.md

-# Docker Setup for MCP Todo Server (Omnispindle)
+# Docker Setup for MCP Server (PROJECT_NAME)

-This document provides instructions for deploying the MCP Todo Server (Omnispindle implementation) using Docker on various platforms.
+This document provides instructions for deploying the MCP Server (PROJECT_NAME implementation) using Docker on various platforms.

 ## Overview

-The Docker setup for MCP Todo Server includes:
+The Docker setup for MCP Server includes:

 1. **MongoDB** - For storing todo items and lessons learned
 2. **Mosquitto MQTT** - For event-driven communication
-3. **MCP Todo Server** - The main API for todo management
+3. **MCP Server** - The main API for todo management
 4. **Todo Dashboard** - A simple web UI for managing todos

 ## Prerequisites

 - Docker and Docker Compose installed
 - At least 4GB of free RAM
 - 2GB of free disk space